 6. Chief Operating Officer/ General Manager

 COOs have a monthly gross salary of $20,773.
 He/she is in 2nd in command to the chief executive officer and is in-charge of the day to day operations of the company.
 That said, you certainly need to be the COO of a mid to big sized company in order to command that kind of salary.
 Definitely not a start-up.
 As a COO, one can expect to have over hundred people under his care including the VP, operations manager, supervisors and so on.
-To rise up the corporate ladder that high, results hardly matter, you need to be good with people according to awarding winning HR manager.
+To rise up the corporate ladder that high, results hardly matter, but you do need to be good with people according to an awarding winning HR manager.

 7. Company Director

-Company Director is another of member of the management team in a corporate setting and earns $18,100.
+Company Director is another member of the management team in a corporate setting and earns $18,100.
 In Singapore, there is at least one Company Director in each company, as mandated by Accounting and Corporate Regulatory Authority (ACRA).
 A company director may be in charge of different areas of a company depending on your expertise: sales, HR, finance and so on.

 8. Lawyer (Excluding advocate and solicitor)

-To be a lawyer in Singapore, you must obtain certificate from accredited university.
+To be a lawyer in Singapore, you must obtain a certificate from an accredited university.
 You should take 4 years of studies in Bachelor of Law and attain GPA of at least 3.0 for SMU or lower secondary class honours for NUS.
 After taking the course, the aspiring lawyer must also pass the Singapore Bar Exam and if you are a foreigner wanting to exercise your expertise in Singapore in which you will practice both foreign and Singapore laws, you must pass the Foreign Practitioner Examinations.
-For more information, read how to become a lawyer in Singapore.
+For more information, read on how to become a lawyer in Singapore.

 9. University Lecturer

-University lecturer has an income of $15,254.
+A university lecturer has an income of $15,254.
 If you have interest in teaching, then you might want to be a university lecturer.